MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Regularly clean up*: Routinely clean up and optimize your development environment to avoid the accumulation of orphaned resources, unused data, and proof-of-concept experiments.
 Implement a clean-up process or automated tools to identify and remove unused resources, keeping only essential and active components.
 It helps reduce storage costs and ensures efficient resource utilization.
 - *Implement sampled scaling*: Instead of scaling all components to their maximum capacity, consider a sampled approach where you selectively scale vital components.
 This approach can be cost-effective while minimizing risks.
 Evaluate the risk-to-benefit ratio of not scaling certain elements and consider the potential impact on the environment.
 - *Optimize data management*: Development environments may have lower needs for data retention and backup frequency.

-#### Balance similarity with production

-The preproduction environment should be tailored to manage risks effectively while still being able to identify and address potential risks before transitioning to production.
-It's important to ensure that each instance of an environment is sufficiently different from production to avoid unnecessary costs.
-If the preproduction environment mirrors production exactly, it can lead to overspending.

-- *Avoid exact replicas*: Avoid making the preproduction environment an exact copy of production.
-It can escalate costs unnecessarily.
-The goal is to create a preproduction setting that is cost-effective yet still capable of uncovering and addressing potential risks before deployment.
-- *Avoid extreme deviations*: Avoid over deviating from production, like using different services.
-They may not accurately simulate real-world risks.
-Determine a risk threshold that shouldn't be crossed solely for cost-saving reasons.
-- *Shorten runtimes*: Consider shortening the runtime of specific processes in the preproduction stage to save money.
-Be cautious of new vulnerabilities that may arise, such as undetected memory leaks.
-- *Review licenses*.
-Review the licensing plans for your security tools.
-If the number of nodes varies significantly between your production and preproduction setups, reassess your needs to fine-tune costs without compromising on security.

 #### Consider endpoint emulation